abmarnie/godot-architecture-organization-advice/README.md

 ## Directory Structure Advice

 This section aligns with the [Best Practices for Project Organization](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html) section of the Godot manual.
 To avoid [technical issues related to case sensitivity](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide), note the use of `snake_case` for file and folder names, except for .cs files, which use `PascalCase`.

-Also note, that for 3D assets, `.gltf` is generally recommended for larger teams.
-For small teams in which everyone is comfortable using Blender, working directly with `.blend` files in the engine is extremely convenient for fast iteration.
-Working with `.blend` files directly is also more convenient with version control (so long as you use the `.gitattributes` and `.gitignore` file provided in this repo).
-See [this](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_3d_scenes/available_formats.html) for more details.

 - **Addons Folder**: Store third-party assets, scenes, and code in `addons/`, including their licenses.
 - **Source Code Folder**: Place all source code in a `src/` folder for easy IDE navigation. *If you don't use an IDE, this actually probably just makes things more tedious for you, in which case, treat source code like any other resource* (see the "Scene-Based Assets Folder" tip below).
 - **Search-Based Navigation**: Prefix scene filenames with their exclusive resources for efficient searching.
 Example: searching "balls_fish" should locate `balls_fish.tscn` and it's exclusive resources and files `balls_fish.gltf`, `balls_fish_albedo.png`, `balls_fish.mesh`, etc. In general, consider searchability when naming new files.